Hey buddy, want some personal investment advice? OK, listen up!

 What to do now

-If you ask me, a strategy of holding either one of these funds and then shifting gradually into the stocks Tom recommends in Hidden Gems is solid.
+If you ask me, a strategy of holding these funds and then shifting gradually into the stocks Tom tells you about each month in his Hidden Gems newsletter is a winner.
 But sooner or later, you probably want to be exposed to at least a few small businesses with big potential.
 That's where the fun is.

-If you'd like to learn more about how Wall Street's worst-kept secret can help you beat the market, Tom Gardner is offering a free trial to his complete Hidden Gems service.
-You can take it up directly with him and sneak a peek at all of his recommendations and every one of his back issues.
+Learn more about how Wall Street's worst-kept secret can help you finally beat the pros.
+Tom Gardner is offering a free trial to his complete Hidden Gems service.
+You can take it up directly with him and sneak a peek at all of his recommendations and every one of his back newsletter issues.
 To learn more, simply click here.

 This article was originally published on Jan.
 7, 2005.
 It has been updated.

-Paul Elliott owns shares of the iShares S&P 600 Growth Index and the iShares S&P 600 Value Index, but no other securities mentioned in this article. eBay, Yahoo!, and Gap are Stock Advisor picks.
-Gap is also an Inside Value pick.
-The Motley Fool has a fulldisclosure policy.
+Paul Elliott owns shares of the iShares S&P 600 Growth Index and the iShares S&P 600 Value Index, but no other securities mentioned in this article.
+Best Buy is a Stock Advisor pick.
+Intel is an Inside Value pick.
+The Motley Fool has a full disclosure policy.